kata198/shmfile/README.md

 **Permissions**

-Permissions for who can map the same shm as FSHM\_GUEST are specified by the octal: "mode".
+Permissions for who can map the same shm as FSHM\_GUEST and what they can do with the shmfile are specified by the octal: "mode".

 These follow the same rules as chmod.

 For example, same user only and read-only would be 0400.
 Same user r/w, all other users r/o, 0644

 You specify the mode when the *owner* creates the shmfile, which will later determine whomelse on the system may have access.

-The guest opening the already-created shmfile ( using FSHM\_GUEST ) may specify different permissions than those which the FSHM\_OWNER set on the shmfile, but they cannot exceed the owner's permissions.
-If such is attempted, for example if owner sets mode to 0644 and guest tries to open the stream with 0666, the guest's mode will be forced to 0644.
+The permissions are specified by the FSHM\_OWNER when creating the shmfile.

+If fshm\_open is used instead of fshm\_guest\_open to map an existing shmfile stream as FSHM\_GUEST, the mode argument is ignored.

 **Usage**

-The *fshm\_open* function returns a FILE\* object, with a valid integer file descriptor [ fd ].
+The *fshm\_open* is the core function that returns a FILE\* object, with a valid integer file descriptor [ fd ].
+It is passed either FSHM\_OWNER or FSHM\_GUEST in the "flags" argument to define the operation.

+The owner may also create an shmfile stream by using the helper function, *fshm\_create*, and a guest may also map an existing shmfile stream by using the helper function, *fshm\_guest\_open*.

 You can read/write the data using either the buffered I/O functions (like fread, fwrite, fseek) and flushing with fflush, OR

-the unbuffered I/O functions (like read, write, lseek).
+the unbuffered I/O functions (like read, write, lseek) by using the fd returned by fileno( fileObj ) where fileObj is the FILE\* returned by one of the aforementioned functions.

 The size is completely automatic, you do not need to allocate an underlying buffer -- any data written to it and flushed will expand the buffer automatically.

-There is no built-in locking, so it's suggested if you are going to have multiple processes writing to the stream, that you either use fixed-size sections for each process,
+There is no built-in locking, so it's suggested if you are going to have multiple processes writing to the stream,

-or implement your own locking.
+that you either use fixed-size sections for each process, or implement your own locking.

 Public Functions